-- 1. By geographical type:
+1. By geographical type:

 - a) United Kingdom and Republic of Ireland;

 - b) Other Countries

 - 2. By rate band:

 - a) At Full Rate

-- b) Below Full Rate but not less than 50%
+- b) 20% 99% of Full Rate

-- c) Below 50% of Full Rate but not less than 20%
+- c) Below 20% of Full Rate

-- 3. By total average retail sale over the period.
+- By total average retail sale over the period.

-- 4. The issues that include copies sold as a part of a multipack must be reported, identifying the other publication(s) included in the multipack (only those that are themselves included in an ABC circulation claim) and the percentage of each issue's total retail sales and single copy sales figure that is sold as part of a multipack.
+- 4. The issues that include copies sold as a part of a multipack must be reported, identifying the other publication(s) included in the multipack (only those that are themselves included in an ABC circulation claim) and the quantity and percentage of each issue's Paid Single Copies figure (total of retail sales and single copy sales) that is sold as part of a multipack.